gary-1959/GNXEdit/README.md

 > There was no information available from DigiTech detailing the System Exclusive commands, so to write the program the System Exclusive protocol had to be reverse engineered by snooping on communications between the GENEdit program and a GNX1 device.
 This work has been documented separately and is available in another GitHub repository: [https://github.com/gary-1959/Digitech-GNX1-System-Exclusive](https://github.com/gary-1959/Digitech-GNX1-System-Exclusive).
 >
-> There are gaps in this knowledge and any contribution to filling these gaps (or errors) will be most gratefully received and incorporated imto the document.
+> There are gaps in this knowledge and any contribution to filling these gaps (or errors) will be most gratefully received and incorporated into the document.

 ### Installation